Difference Between Test Scenario Vs Test Case.

-6 years ago, while working with a medium sized MNC, when I suggested to document test scenarios rather than wasting time on preparing the full proof document called test cases, all the heads turned to me in annoyance.
+6 years ago, while working with a medium-sized MNC, when I suggested documenting test scenarios rather than wasting time on preparing the full proof document called test cases, all the heads turned to me in annoyance.

 We were in the meet again and were discussing ideas to meet the critical deadline.
 The application was mainly about search and generating different reports via different menu items.
 Documenting test cases was supposed to snatch most of the time and we were not sure, how much the document was going to use to the client.

 I suggested documenting test scenarios and somehow with some hesitation, everyone agreed.
 No need to mention that we could save precious time of documentation and could utilize it for testing.

 Are Test Cases Being Replaced Fast With Test Scenarios?

 With time, as everything is changing, the software industry and processes also have changed a lot.

 Traditional waterfall and v-models are being replaced by agile and iterative models.
 Documentation is necessary but to meet deadlines and making the process easy and transparent, the way of documentation can be changed.